Extensible Scheduler Class

 * idle core is found by the default ops.select_cpu() implementation,

-* then dispatch the task directly to SCX_DSQ_LOCAL and skip the
+* then insert the task directly into SCX_DSQ_LOCAL and skip the

 * ops.enqueue() callback.